adafruit/Adafruit_L3GD20_U/README.md

 ## Adafruit Unified L3GD20 Driver ##

-This unified sensor driver is for use with the Adafruit Triple-Axis Gyro sensor and the Adafruit 10DOF Breakout, and has been designed specifically for these boards:
+This unified sensor driver is for use with any STM Triple-Axis Gyro that is register compatible with the L3GD20, including the L3G4200D and others.
+It has been tested on the Adafruit Triple-Axis Gyro sensor and the Adafruit 10DOF Breakout, and has been designed specifically for these boards:

   ----> https://www.adafruit.com/products/1032
   ----> http://www.adafruit.com/products/1604